AbdumurodovaZulfizar/to-do-list-app/README.md

 ### Setup
 - run `npm install` to install all required node modules
-- if you vant to see live version on your local machine run `npm run build` and open live server
+- if you want to see live version on your local machine run `npm run build` and open live server

 ### Live Version